-Then I backtrack a little on Thames towards Bond St. If you look closely, you can see this view of Bond St is at Shakespeare St; Douglass grew to love William Shakespeare.
+Then I backtrack a little on Thames towards Bond St. If you look closely, you can see this view of Bond St is at Shakespeare St; Frederick grew to love William Shakespeare.

 Then back up Bond to Aliceanna again, to grab a snack and better wifi connectivity at Cafe Latte’da, a punk rock-y comfy little hole in the wall coffee shop.
 It’s right around the corner from Jimmy’s Restaurant and Fountain Service on S. Broadway, where I had begun with a delicious breakfast of tater tots topped with pulled pork and cole slaw.
 If you’re like me and love comfy, well-established eateries with down to earth food and atmosphere, I recommend these two.

 Then back to Fell St at Thames and Ann, which I had overlooked on my first go-round, but it’s no problem since the waterfront part of Fell’s Point is pretty small and very walkable.
-Douglass lived on Fell’s St with Hugh Auld when he returned to his service in Baltimore in late 1836.
-Again, Douglass gave no address.
+Frederick lived on Fell’s St with Hugh Auld when he returned to his service in Baltimore in late 1836.
+Again, Douglass gave no address in his memoirs.
 Hugh thought he’d be less likely to try to escape if he had more interesting employment in an environment which better suited him, enjoying more independence through retaining part of his wages and eventually, living in a place of his own.
-At this point, Douglass had become an expert caulker and could command much better wages despite his race and status as a slave.
-When Douglass did live on his own for awhile, there was an episode where Douglass didn’t return from a weekend outing to the Fell St house in time, and Auld was enraged.
-He threatened to take away the independence he had granted Douglass up to this point and to make him move back home.
+At this point, Frederick had become an expert caulker and could command much better wages despite his race and status as a slave.
+When Frederick did live on his own for awhile, there was an episode where Frederick didn’t return from a weekend outing to the Fell St house in time, and Auld was enraged.
+He threatened to take away the independence he had granted Frederick up to this point and to make him move back home.